-A nice feature makes it easier to copy and paste several sequences at once: The Pitch Sequencer, the Performance Sequencer and the Velocity, Gate Time, and Modulation Sequencers work on individual "Copy & Paste Layers."
+A nice feature makes it easier to copy and paste several sequences at once: The Pitch sequencer, the Performance Sequencer and the Velocity, Gate Time and Modulation Sequencers work on individual " Copy & Paste Layers ".

 This makes it possible:

-1)to copy and paste the contents of Velocity, Gate Time and Modulation sequencers between each other:

-2)to copy and paste the Pitch, Performance and Velocity OR Gate Time OR Modulation sequencers at once.
-Therefore just set the loop bar to define the sequence range you like to copy, then hit copy in the Pitch sequencer, in the Performance sequencer, and the Velocity Sequencer.
-Then move the loop bar to the desired paste position and hit paste in Pitch, performance and Velocity.
-You will now see that each sequencer content has been copied on its individual "Copy & Paste Layer."
+- 1) to copy and paste the contents of Velocity, Gate time and Modulation Sequencers between each other: - 2) to copy and paste the Pitch, Performance and Velocity OR Modulation Sequencers at once.
+Therefore just set the loop bar to define the sequence range you like to copy, then choose another preset slot and press the Paste button.

+You will now see that each sequencer content has been copied on its individual " Copy & Paste Layer ".